evantwout/web/source/tutorial_custom_ops.rst

     %include "bempp.swg"

-Due to a deficiency in this file, it is currently necessary to include a header file from the DUNE library beforehand.
-This will be removed in the next version of BEM++.
+Due to a deficiency in this file, it is currently necessary to include a header file from the DUNE library beforehand, as shown above.
+This will be corrected in the next version of BEM++.

 The ``bempp.swg`` file makes information about the elements of BEM++ wrapped in the library's Python interface available to SWIG as it processes our new interface file.
 In